 - reduce the number of workers currently exposed to beryllium in the course of their work at DOE facilities

-- minimize exposures and the potential for exposure, and
+- minimize exposures and the potential for exposure

-- establish medical surveillance requirements for early detection of disease.
+- establish medical surveillance requirements to ensure early detection of disease.